mikeycao/state-level-indicators-for-panel-analysis/README.md

 ## (B) Composition and Data Sources of the Population Heterogeneity Index

-The population heterogeneity index consists of (1) the foreign-born resident population (decimal %), (2) the Hispanic resident population (decimal %), and an interpolated indicator of resident populations living in urban areas (decimal %).
+The population heterogeneity index consists of (1) the foreign-born population (decimal %), (2) the Hispanic population (decimal %), and an interpolated indicator of residents living in urban areas (decimal %).

 **B1.** For indicator 1, the following sources were used: U.S. Census and single-year ACS accessed via IPUMS.

 _Notes_: Foreign-born status was treated as those born as U.S. citizens (including those born in Puerto Rico, U.S. Virgin Islands, and Guam), using the birthplace (bpl) variable in the Census/ACS codebook.
-We also accounted for individuals foreign-born, but to parents with U.S. citizenship (and thus are considered native).
+Also accounted for are individuals foreign-born, but to parents with U.S. citizenship (and thus are considered native).
 Naturalized citizens are treated as foreign-born for the purpose of analysis.

 **B2.** For indicator 2, the following sources were used: U.S. Census and single-year ACS accessed via IPUMS.